We’ve assembled iconic kitchen tools and serving beauties that draw on all aspects of Southern traditions.

 Serving with style

 Imagine just how high you could pile this pretty platter with everything from brisket to fried chicken to enough brownies to feed everyone you know.
-At nearly 16 inches in length, this oval platter combines a bold, modern look with chip-resistant porcelain to become one of your workhorse serving pieces.
+At nearly 16 inches in length, this oval platter combines a floral motif with chip-resistant porcelain to become one of your workhorse serving pieces.

 How you serve a cocktail reveals much about your character